Dynamic provisioning using FSx for OpenZFS

 Now that we understand the FSx for OpenZFS storage class for Kubernetes, let's create a Persistent Volume and modify the UI component to mount this volume.

-First, let's examine the fsxzpvcclaim.yaml
+First, let's examine the fsxzpvcclaim.yaml file:

 apiVersion: v1